 Electrical Muscle Stimulation (EMS) was first used in the 1960s, in physical therapy practices, to rehabilitate muscles after injury or surgery.
-10 years later, Russians began using it to train elite athletes.
+10 years later, Russians began using it to train.

-EMS penetrates deeply into the muscle compartment and activates up to 95% of an athlete’s muscle fibers, providing benefits over traditional strength training which activates roughly 65% of an athlete’s muscle fibers.
-Consequently, EMS has been helping athletes elevate their performance for years!
+EMS penetrates deeply into the muscle compartment and activates up to 95% of the body’s muscle fibers, providing benefits over conventional workouts which activates roughly 65% of the body’s muscle fibers.
+Consequently, EMS has been helping people achieve their fitness goals for years!

 Benefits of EMS: